nanafwu/dva-final-project/README.md

 Visualization can be launched by running a python server from viz folder (python -m http.server 8888) and typing http://localhost:8888/index.html in the browser.
 Visualization will depend on 2 other files viz/d3_data.csv and viz/restaurant_location/updated_restaurant_list.tsv.

-Snapshot of preliminary visualization with toy data is shown below.
+Snapshot of preliminary visualization with real data is shown below.
 Typing/selection in dish drop-down is propogated to similar dishes and restaurants lists and the restaurants are marked on the map.

 ![index](images/index.JPG)

-TODO: better styling, click events in the lists and map, integration with real data.
+TODO: Click events beyond highlights in the lists and map, styling improvements.